-The Land Rover logo shows off the rich history of the brand.
-Represents elegant and elite cars of a premium class.
-Rich decoration, impressive dimensions – all these are elements of the lifestyle of off-road drivers, which the emblem conveys.
+The Land Rover logo shows off the brand’s rich history.
+It represents elegant, elite cars of a premium class.
+Rich decoration and impressive dimensions are elements of the lifestyle of off-road drivers, which the emblem conveys.

 Land Rover is a British automotive brand offering elite all-wheel-drive SUVs.
-Previously, it belonged to Jaguar Land Rover, and since 2008, it belongs to the Indian profile group Tata Motors, it’s subsidiary.
-Now the company produces branded cars not only in India but also in Slovakia, China, Brazil.
-In 1951, she was awarded one of the highest British awards – Royal Warrant by King George VI.
+Previously, it belonged to Jaguar Land Rover, and since 2008, to Tata Motors, a subsidiary of the Indian conglomerate.
+Now, the company produces branded cars in India, Slovakia, China, and Brazil.
+In 1951, King George VI awarded her one of the highest British awards, the Royal Warrant.
 Half a century later, she received the Queen’s Award for Enterprise for the successful development of international trade.
 The brand appeared in 1948.
-Its headquarters are located in the city of Solihull in the West Midlands region (UK).
+Its headquarters are in Solihull in the West Midlands region (UK).

-Even though the production of luxury SUVs Land Rover is carried out worldwide, now it is not a separate company, but only a division or even rather a trademark with a big name and an impeccable reputation.
-Its current range consists primarily of four Range Rover models and two Discovery models.
-In 2020, the line was expanded with the second generation of Defenders cars.
-The brand has previously focused on a variety of off-road vehicles ranging from upmarket to entry-level.
-That is why it gained wide recognition because its emblem automatically denoted technical excellence under a sophisticated design.
+Even though luxury SUVs and Land Rover production are carried out worldwide, it is not a separate company; it is only a division or trademark with a big name and an impeccable reputation.
+Its current range consists primarily of four Range Rover and two Discovery models.
+In 2020, the line was expanded to include second-generation Defender cars.
+The brand has previously focused on a range of off-road vehicles, from upmarket to entry-level.
+That is why it gained widespread recognition: its emblem automatically signified technical excellence within a sophisticated design.

-It all began with the models of the Rover company, which developed its off-road vehicles, combining them into a series called Land Rover.
-Gradually, the double name was assigned to a specific type of transport and was used in an unchanged form.
+It all began with Rover’s models.
+The company developed its off-road vehicles and combined them into the Land Rover series.
+Gradually, the double name was assigned to a specific transport type and was used unchanged.
 In 1970, the company manufactured the Range Rover.
 Eight years later, it became a subsidiary of British Leyland.

-In 1983/1984, variants of cars with long and short wheelbases received their names.
-In 1990, they were hailed as Defender models, as a year earlier, the company had another SUV variation – the Discovery.
+In 1983/1984, variants of cars with long and short wheelbases were named.
+In 1990, they were hailed as Defender models, as the company had another SUV, the Discovery, a year earlier.

 Meaning and History

 All brand designs were adorned with the same logo, approved at the dawn of the company’s formation.
-It consisted of the name of the trademark and has evolved over many decades, remaining the only and unique sign with wide recognition.
+It consists of the trademark name and has evolved over many decades, remaining a unique sign with wide recognition.

 Land Rover’s visual identity is as business-like as the brand itself.
 There are no complex images, philosophical overtones, or abstract elements.
-Only rigor, precision, and practicality are predominant, so the line’s name can be clearly seen in any part of the car.
+Only rigor, precision, and practicality are predominant, so the line’s name can be seen in any car part.
 The background is an ellipse in a double frame.

 What is Land Rover?